PublicDataLab/infodemic/_posts/2020-10-21-what-are-covid-19-conspiracy-theories.md

 *Meme circulating on Instagram*

+Since details of the messenger RNA vaccine technology used in the Pfizer/BioNTech vaccine became known, some conspiracy theories have begun to erroneously claim that the vaccine will [alter human DNA](https://www.bbc.co.uk/news/54893437).

 ## 4. COVID-19 is part of a “global government” plot to take away civil liberties

-Rather than Bill Gates, this theory points more generally to a vague “global government” or “New World Order” that will administer nanochip technologies via a vaccine in order to erode civil liberties.
+Rather than Bill Gates, this theory points more generally to a vague “global government” or “New World Order” that will administer trackable nanochip technologies via a vaccine in order to erode civil liberties.
 Such fears go some way to explaining why anti-lockdown protests with conspiracist presence fashion their claims in the language of rights and freedom.

 ![alt_text](http://infodemic.eu/assets/images/post3/image2.png)